 For humans and small animals initial assessment is for approximately 1 hour.
 Follow up treatments will last approximately 45 minutes per session.

 For equine and large animals initial assessment is for 1 hour 30 minutes and follow up treatment will last approximately 1 hour per session.

 Therapy sessions will be appropriate in number to resolve the problem, injury issues, post-surgical recommendations, training implications and personal goals or needs of the Client.
 You will be advised if treatment is no longer indicated or recommended.
 You are free to cease treatment at any time.
 Please advise your therapist accordingly.

-Payment for assessment and treatment is required at each session by cash or cheque; and on occasion (and only by special agreement) by BACS.
+Payment for assessment and treatment is required at each session.
 Payment is requested one session in advance – this is to cover any non-attendance or late cancellation (less than 24 hours notice) which will be charged at the full rate, as this will have resulted in a wasted treatment slot.
 Should this not be an issue during your treatment period this payment will cover your final session.